 It was December in Madrid and I decided to escape the cold winter by visiting my first Spanish island.
-I’ve heard great things about the weather in Tenerife and how it has micro climates, making it always beach weather.
-The more research I did, and the more advice I received, the more I realized this trip wouldn’t be as easy as other cities in Europe where I get to know the city, and see all that is worth seeing with a walking tour.
-There is no metro in the island, only “guaguas” (buses).
+I’ve heard great things about the weather in Tenerife and how it has microclimates, making it always beach weather.
+The more research I did, and the more advice I received, the more I realized this trip wouldn’t be as easy as in other cities in Europe.
+In this case, I wouldn’t get to know the city, and see all that is worth seeing with a walking tour.
+There is no metro in the island, only “guaguas”, buses.
 These are reliable but since they connect long distances, they don’t run as often as city buses in big cities.

 The island is divided by the north and south side.
-They’re so different it almost seems like a different island.
-Sometimes, I even forgot I was still in Spain, specially in the south, which is overflowing with tourists from England, Ireland and Russia.
+They’re so different it almost seems like two different islands.
+Sometimes, I even forgot I was still in Spain, especially in the south, which is overflowing with tourists from England, Ireland, and Russia.

-Near the center of the island lies the biggest attraction of Tenerife, its volcano Teide, which you can see from almost any point in the island.
+Near the center of the island lies the biggest attraction of Tenerife, its volcano Teide, which you can see from almost any point on the island.
 This in itself, is a day trip or a few days trip if you are into hiking.
-Check out my blog post on Teide for advice on visiting this volcano.
+Check out my blog post on Teide for advice on how to visit this volcano.

 The neighborhood of La Laguna is a must when visiting the north side of Tenerife.
-It’s a short 10min drive from the North Tenerife Airport.
-You can get a taxi at the airport.
+It’s a short 10 minute drive from the North Tenerife Airport.
+You can get a taxi from the airport.
 It shouldn’t be more than €11.
-If you land in the southern airport, but prefer to start your trip in the north, here’s how to get from South Tenerife Airport to La Laguna:
+If you land in the southern airport but prefer to start your trip in the north, here’s how to get from South Tenerife Airport to La Laguna:

 1. Take the 111 guagua (bus) to Santa Cruz.
 It costs approximately €9.